 - H.R.
 3998: U.S. Women’s National Soccer Team Congressional Gold Medal Act

 - H.R.
 3618: Free Credit Scores for Consumers Act of 2019

 - H.R.
 3201: Stop Automatically Voiding Eligible Voters Off Their Enlisted Rolls in States Act

 - H.R.
 3082: Woman on the Twenty Act of 2019

 - H.R.
 3032: Maya Angelou Congressional Gold Medal Act

 - H.R.
 2753: Free Credit Score Act of 2019

-From Jan 2013 to Jul 2019, Beatty missed 120 of 4,253 roll call votes, which is 2.8%.
-This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2013 to Oct 2019, Beatty missed 132 of 4,309 roll call votes, which is 3.1%.
+This is worse than the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.